 High School Basketball Coach; 2020 to present

 Duties and Responsibilities

 - Manages drills and training sessions with the team.

 - Develops plays and innovative strategies; runs tests through scrimmages and determines which ones make it to the coach’s playbook.

-- Evaluates individual player’s performance and behavioral profile with assistant coaches.
+- Evaluates individual player’s performance and behavioural profile with assistant coaches.

 - Works with skill-specific coaches to improve fundamental flaws in the player’s understanding of the game and/ or his position.

 - Reviews game film to assess opponent’s strengths and weaknesses with assistant coaches.

 - Coordinates with strength and conditioning coach on the health and fitness of players.